 “We believe in a California for all.
 The state’s extraordinary prosperity and opportunity must be available to everyone.
 For workers, geography should not limit your opportunity to secure a living wage job with predictable hours and pathways to acquire the necessary skills to advance in a well-paid career in a growing industry.”

 - Lenny Mendonca, Chief Economic and Business Adviser and Director of the California Office of Business and Economic Development

-- Kate Gordon, Senior Advisor to the Governor on Climate and the Director of the Governor’s Office of Planning and Research
+- Kate Gordon, Director of the Governor’s Office of Planning and Research

-The DRIVE Initiative is capitalizing on this statewide momentum at a pivotal time, with a diverse group of civic, community, and business leaders who represent both the brightest ideas of our region and the heart of who we are.
+The DRIVE Initiative capitalized on this statewide momentum at a pivotal time with a diverse group of civic, community, and business leaders who represent both the brightest ideas of our region and the heart of who we are.

-The Fresno DRIVE Initiative is more than a plan –
+The DRIVE Initiative is more than a plan –

 it is a clear and achievable roadmap to inclusive prosperity.